Ganesh-200/Sales_Data_Projection-CDC/README.md

 ```
 ### AWS Glue
 #### Classifiers
-Create a classifier to classify data based on type and path.
+Create a custom classifier to classify data based on type and path.
 ```
 type:JSON
 path:'$.orderID,$.product_name,$.quantity,$.price,$.event_type,$.creation_time'
 ```
-#### database
+#### Catalog database
 Create a database to store crawled data's metadata.
 #### crawler
 Create a crawler to crawl the output data stored in S3 location.